Chunyu-Lin-bjtu/autonomous_driving_pedestrian_trajectory_prediction/README.md

 the challenge of this project is to combine context information with the trajectory information (x, y coordinate here) in predicting the future trajectory with RNN.
 Different approahces we've tried differ in their ways of encoding context info and combining with the trajecotory featuers.

-* x/y: the x, y coordniate feature on the original context
+* x,y: the x, y coordniate feature on the original context

-* delta x/y: the relative x, y coordinate of each point relative to its previous x, y position on the trajectory
+* delta x,y: the relative x, y coordinate of each point relative to its previous x, y position on the trajectory

 * context: the original context map (default 1280 * 1280)